 It is not unusual to miss a PPF payment once in a while.
 Common causes of missed PPF payments include the following :

-- In case of online PPF payments, insufficient balance in the originating account is perhaps the most common cause.
-In such cases, you will be charged a penalty such as that applicable to a bounced ECS payment.
+- In the case of online PPF payments, insufficient balance in the originating account is perhaps the most common cause.
+In such cases, you will be charged a penalty such as that applicable to a bounced ECS payment

-- In case of offline payments too, if you are depositing using a cheque, insufficient balance and signature mismatch are the common causes for a missed payment.
-In such cases too, the cheque-issuing bank is liable to charge a fine in the form of cheque bounce charges.
+- In the case of offline payments too, if you are depositing using a cheque, insufficient balance and signature mismatch are the common causes for a missed payment.
+In such cases too, the cheque-issuing bank is liable to charge a fine in the form of cheque bounce charges

 If you miss the PPF account minimum annual deposit requirement of Rs.
 500 altogether it will lead to account deactivation.
 In such cases, you can reactivate the account by paying a penalty of Rs.
 50 plus Rs.
 500 for each year you have missed the minimum PPF payment amount requirement.